What is polyhydramnios?

 - Biophysical profile (checks your baby’s tone, movement and breathing motions).

 - Amniocentesis (a test that diagnoses certain congenital disorders).

 - Glucose challenge test (a test that checks for gestational diabetes).

 How is polyhydramnios treated?

-What are the complications associated with polyhydramnios?
+What are the dangers of having polyhydramnios?

 What can I do to help relieve symptoms of polyhydramnios?

-- Rest for longer periods of time
+- Rest for longer periods of time.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy